USA and the UK

 - The transferee must hold a managerial or executive level position before and after being transferred

-This visa is for employees with specialized knowledge who have extensive knowledge of their company’s products, services, techniques and management and for whose knowledge must not be readily available within the U.S.
+This visa is for employees with specialized knowledge who have extensive knowledge of the petitioning organization’s product, services, techniques, management, or other interests and for whose knowledge must not be readily available within the United States.

 Eligible applicants need to possess specialized knowledge of: